danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^class]: See, <https://p5js.org/reference/#/p5/class>.

 [^laczko]: Artist Juli Laczko's research and practice address the issue of gender and stereotyping in the history of computing.
 One of the examples is the artwork *webmachine*, which is a reversed analog weaving computer.
 It is an online software piece that uses the technology of punch card weaving to translate a binary text into visual code.
 The project looks into the history and labor practices of weaving and further critiques how culture reinforces stereotypes in computing.
-See, <https://digital-power.siggraph.org/piece/webmachine/>
+See <https://digital-power.siggraph.org/piece/webmachine/>